-Centers, as units of local government are afforded protection from lawsuits under the Texas Tort Claims Act.
-Centers are granted immunity from suit unless an individual is injured by tangible property owned by the center.
-The most frequent claim, prior to the pandemic, was an injury sustained in a car accident involving a center owned vehicle.
-The Tort Claims Act also provides that if immunity is waived and the center is sued, the limits are \$100,000.
+Community Centers, like Water Authorities and Districts, as units of local government are afforded protection from lawsuits under the Texas Tort Claims Act.
+Water authorities and districts are granted immunity from suit unless an individual is injured by tangible property owned by the authority or district.
+The most frequent claim, prior to the pandemic, was an injury sustained in a car accident involving an authority or district owned vehicle.
+The Tort Claims Act also provides that if immunity is waived and the authority or district is sued, the limits are \$100,000.
 State government and municipalities have a higher cap of \$250,000.

-The Gulf Coast Center had a contract with the city to manage their city bus service.
+The Gulf Coast Center, a Community Center, had a contract with the city to manage their city bus service.
 Daniel Curry was crossing the street when he was hit by such a bus driven by a Gulf Coast employee.
 Curry sued Gulf Coast for his resulting injuries.
 Curry's lawsuit alleges that Gulf Coast is a "governmental unit" and that the Tort Claims Act waived Gulf Coast's immunity from suit and from liability.
 In its answer, Gulf Coast agreed that it is a governmental unit and alleges that it is "protected from suit and liability by the doctrine of governmental immunity" and that its liability, if any, is limited by the Act.